Cart

 The Core Responsibilities of a Product Marketer

-• Building business cases with revenue and margin assumptions, modeling ROI, and clarifying investment trade-offs.
+• Building business cases with revenue, margin, and clear trade-offs.

-• Working with procurement to estimate product costs, assess supply risk, and compare sourcing options.
+• Working with sourcing on costs, supply risk, and vendor options.

-• Orchestrating multiple product workstreams to maintain clarity, cadence, and stakeholder alignment.
+• Orchestrating workstreams to keep pace and team alignment.

-• Defining the target market with precision to focus positioning, pricing, and channel strategy.
+• Defining the target market to focus price, place, and message.

-A core task is defining the target market with precision.
-That often starts with market research to estimate the Total Addressable Market (TAM), then narrowing to the Serviceable Available Market (SAM) that your distribution, geography, and capabilities can actually serve.
-From there, you can estimate the Serviceable Obtainable Market (SOM), the share you could realistically capture in the near term.
-These sizing exercises help anchor forecasts, investment levels, and go-to-market priorities.
+A key job is to size the market well.
+Start with the Total Addressable Market (TAM), then narrow to the Serviceable Available Market (SAM) that your reach can serve.
+From there, estimate the Serviceable Obtainable Market (SOM), the slice you can win soon.

-• Serviceable Available Market (SAM): The portion of TAM your business could reasonably reach based on your channels, regions, regulations, and product capabilities.
+• Serviceable Available Market (SAM): The part you can reach with your channels, regions, and product fit.

 1) Research and Definition

-Product definition begins with structured research to validate hypotheses about customer pain points, desired features, and use cases.
-It includes understanding regional requirements, regulatory considerations, price sensitivity, and any technology trends that may accelerate or impede adoption.
-The output is a product concept grounded in evidence, not assumptions.
+Start with structured research to test pain points, wants, and use cases.
+Review local needs, rules, price bands, and tech trends that may help or slow use.
+The output is a product concept based on proof, not hope.

 2) Business Case and Roadmap Alignment